As VoIP is run over a broadband connection, before you consider integrating VoIP with your CRM account we

 We also recommend checking to make sure that your router is compatible with voice-over-IP services, such as being able to disable the SIP ALG setting and enable DHCP on your router is essential for good quality VoIP.

 The following is a list items which will help you to determine whether your router is right for voice-over-IP:

 1. How many voice-over-IP phones will you be connecting to the router?
 The more phones you will be connecting, the more powerful the router needs to be.
 Do not use a cheap router to run an office with 10 IP Telephones.

 2. Will your voice-over-IP phones have their own dedicated Internet connection?
 If not, a router with a quality of service (QoS) setting to prioritise voice traffic over regular traffic is an absolute must.
 Without QoS you will encounter poor quality telephone calls regularly.

 3. What other functions will the router need to perform?
 You might need your router to handle VPN connections, allow wifi (wireless) connections or perform other tasks.

 4. Make sure you can bridge your router to your modem.
 Routers that are not bridged can cause problems with voice-over-IP installations.

 5. Never use more than one router or NAT gateway on the network at a time as this will cause problems for IP telephones when they attempt to do NAT.

 6. Is your router on a fixed or dynamic IP address?
-If using a fixed IP address we will need to configure your VoIP phone equipment specifically for this so it is important you let our Support Helpdesk know.
+If using a fixed IP address we will need to configure your VoIP phone equipment specifically for this so it is important you let us know this by contacting our Support Helpdesk.

 We recommend the following routers for compatibility with VoIP: